 The purpose of the hearing is to look at your financial position to determine whether you are able to pay the debt and if so, how you will pay it [see Enforcement of Judgments Act 1991 s 4].

 A financial counsellor can assist you in filling out the form showing your income and expenses, which is included with the Summons.
 The services of a financial counsellor are free, and they are very experienced at doing this work.
 You can contact a financial counsellor on 1800 007 007.
 Try to do this before you go to Court, so that you are not trying to think of your expenses and income under pressure.

 What if I do not attend the hearing?

-If you do not attend within 15 minutes of the appointed time and wait until your case, the creditor may ask the court to issue a warrant for your arrest.
+If you do not attend the hearing within 15 minutes of the appointed time, the creditor may ask the court to issue a warrant of apprehension.
 Then a Sheriff will contact you to arrange for you to attend the court for a further hearing.
-It is not like a criminal arrest, but you will be required to attend Court and additional costs get added to your debt.
+It is not like a criminal arrest, but you will be required to attend Court and additional costs are added to your debt.